akaabdullahmateen/roadmap/css/concepts/index.md

 : The content of an element after the rendering has been applied.

 Replaced element
-: An element whose content is outside the scope of the CSS formatting model, such as an image, embedded document, or applet.
+: An element whose content is outside the scope of the CSS formatting model, such as an image or embedded document.
+Replaced elements always establish an independent formatting context.

+Root element
+: The element at the root of the document tree.

 Ruleset
 : A structure that associates a selector list with a declaration block.